Updated May 2026 · Verified against Fisheries and Oceans Canada guidelines

 Varies

-Ocean Protection Plan (Grants and Contributions) provides up to Varies Ocean Protection Plan is a $3.
+Ocean Protection Plan (Grants and Contributions) offers funding that varies by project.
+The Ocean Protection Plan is a $3.
 Applications are accepted on an ongoing basis.
-(As of March 2026, verified against Fisheries and Oceans Canada program guidelines)
+(As of May 2026, verified against Fisheries and Oceans Canada program guidelines)

 Eligibility & Details